KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 Under the influence of an electric filed, an electron in valence band can jump into a hole, creating new hole in the electron’s original position.

-Both electrons and holes contribute to the current flow of a semiconductor.
+If the number of holes is increased, fermi level move towards the valence band.

 ## Types of Semiconductors